Friedrich482/manga-xr/README.md

   - [ ] clear out the search form
   - [ ] Break the massive zustand store into slices
   - [ ] Fix the issue of plaiceholder not working with client components
+  - [ ] use the theme to get system for the theme if it is the case